TimUntersberger/nog/docs/configuration/keybindings.md

 ### CloseTile

-Unmanages the current tile and closes it.
+If a popup is currently visible then it closes it else it unmanages the current tile and closes it.

 #### Arguments